Green-Software-Foundation/patterns/docs/catalog/cloud/reduce-network-traversal-between-VMs.md

 ## Description
 Placing VMs in a single region or a single availability zone reduces the physical distance between the instances.

-However, for business critical workloads, you need to ensure your workload is spread across multiple availability-zones, which may result in more network traversal and increase in your carbon footprint.

 ## Solution
 Choose the VM placement that is best for your workload.